 This is going to differ a bit from my usual posts in that I’m foregoing my usual photo inserts and won’t be overly wordy.
 I had my left eye repaired on Tuesday and can see the floor even more clearly.
-It was quite an unusual day because usually they are extremely prompt in taking you into the exam room.
+It was quite an unusual day because usually, they are extremely prompt in taking you into the exam room.
 However, due to several emergencies, they were running really behind.
-I had to wait 3 hours for my procedure.My appointment was for 2 pm but I didn’t leave till 5:15 pm.
+I had to wait 3 hours for my procedure.My appointment was at 2 pm but I didn’t leave till 5:15 pm.
 I kept myself occupied by listening to the rather old patient in the exam room next to mine and since had to change rooms a few times was treated to the joy of several rather loud patients.
 Let me preface the next part by saying as a nurse I’ve met many “older” senior citizens (80+) and have come to the conclusion they fall into two categories.
 The first is composed of sweet lovely people who personify manners often long forgotten.
-The other category is the constantly whining complainer, usually non-stop and loud.
+The other category is the constant whining complainer, usually non-stop and loud.
 They are demanding and obnoxious.
 The patients heard from neighboring exam rooms on Tuesday fall into the latter category.
 I truly love seniors for they represent the past which is often forgotten.
 I used to enjoy talking to them when I worked overnight and one had insomnia.
-If I knew they immigrated to America I loved asking about their homeland, Ellis Island etc. But the nasty ones made an overnight shift seem 24 hours long so I really sympathized with the staff at the eye center day.
+If I knew they immigrated to America I loved asking about their homeland, Ellis Island etc. But the nasty ones made an overnight shift seem 24 hours long so I really sympathized with the staff at the eye center that day.

 When I finally had my procedure it was shorter than the first one as I didn’t have as much scar tissue.
 I have a checkup next week then on March 7 an appointment to get fitted for new glasses plus contacts.

 But the drive home!
-Because of the various drops used in my eye, every car light, street lamp and store sign appeared as a gigantic colorful arcs.
+Because of the various drops used in my eye, every car light, street lamp, and store sign appeared as gigantic colorful arcs.
 I was so glad I had my $2 zebra striped hooker sunglasses with me.
 I suppose the light show was similar to what the late Timothy Leary described when he talked about tripping the light fantastic with LSD.